fedspendingtransparency/data-act-broker-backend/databaseSetup.md

 Before beginning this process, the [data-act-core](https://github.com/fedspendingtransparency/data-act-core) and [data-act-validator](https://github.com/fedspendingtransparency/data-act-validator) repositories should be installed.
 Please see the [Data Act Installation Guide]() for details on this process.

 You will also need to have setup a Postgres database to be used by the broker.

+[@James - please describe this process / list the commands required to set this up]

 Information about this database should be placed in a JSON file in your data-act-core installation located at `dataactcore/credentials/dbCred.json`, containing a JSON dictionary with keys `username`, `password`, `host`, and `port`.
 Below is an example of what should be in this file:

 ```json
 {